 Legislation governing the administration of health care in Nunavut was carried over from the Northwest Territories (as Nunavut statutes) pursuant to the Nunavut Act.
-This includes the Medical Care Act (the "Act").
+The Medical Care Act (hereinafter, the "Act") governs who is covered by the Nunavut Health Insurance Plan and the payment of benefits for insured medical services.

-Section 23(1) of the Medical Care Act requires the Minister responsible for the Act to appoint a Director of Medical Insurance (the "Director").
+Section 23(1) of the Act requires the Minister responsible for the Act to appoint a Director of Medical Insurance (the "Director").
 The Director is responsible for the administration of the Act and regulations by:

-- (a) assessing the eligibility for entitlement of persons to insured services - (b) assessing the amounts payable to insured services and - (c) authorizing payment of the amounts assessed under paragraph (b) out of the Consolidated Revenue Fund - (i) to the medical practitioner who provided the insured services or to the person on his or her behalf, or - (ii) to the insured person who received the insured services as per Section 5 of the Medical Care Act.
+- (a) assessing the eligibility for entitlement of persons to insured services - (b) assessing the amounts payable to insured services and - (c) authorizing payment of the amounts assessed under paragraph (b) out of the Consolidated Revenue Fund - (i) to the medical practitioner who provided the insured services or to the person on his or her behalf, or - (ii) to the insured person who received the insured services as per Section 5 of the Act.